dbpina/dlprov/README.md

 DLProv is developed on top of [DfAnalyzer](https://gitlab.com/ssvitor/dataflow_analyzer) provenance services.
 It uses the columnar DBMS MonetDB to support online provenance data analysis and to generate W3C PROV-compliant documents.
 In addition, these provenance documents can be analyzed through graph DBMS such as Neo4j.

+**This repository provides a Docker container for DLProv, which can be found in step [Running an Example in a Docker Environment](#running-an-example-in-a-docker-environment).**

 ## Software requirements

 The following list of software has to be configured/installed for running a DL model training that collects provenance with DLProv.